shakacode/react_on_rails/docs/code-splitting-loadable-components.md

 ## Configure react_on_rails_pro

 ### React on Rails Pro
-You must sent `config.assets_top_copy` so that the vm-renderer will have access to the loadable-stats.json.
+You must sent `config.assets_top_copy` so that the node-renderer will have access to the loadable-stats.json.

 ```ruby
   config.assets_to_copy = Rails.root.join("public", "webpack", Rails.env, "loadable-stats.json")